-This topic contains 9 replies, has 1 voice, and was last updated by Anonymous 6 years, 1 month ago.
+- This topic has 9 replies, 1 voice, and was last updated 9 years ago by Anonymous.

 I just bougnt a panasonic HMC40 and I am trying to transfer the footage for the Micro SD to my computer.
 I am using sony movie studio HD and When I insert the card into my computer there is nothig there but the footage isin the card.
 I am using vista with plenty of memory and external hardrive.

 sean, I’m not familier with the pana but using a Sony cam with VMS, I leave the card in the camera and connect the cam to the computer using usb.
 Transfering video files is easy but I going sony to sony.
 Hope this helps.

 Panasonic AG-HMC40 uses SDHC cards and applies the AVCHD format for HD.

 You don’t mention which version of Movie Studio but if it’s older than the current version (HD11) it may not support AVCHD.